 Continental Automated Buildings Association

 CABA is North America’s only industry association dedicated to home and building automation.
-CABA seeks to advance technology and integrated systems in homes and buildings, creating opportunities for member business activities and serving as a preferred global source of information, knowledge, and networking for key stakeholders.
+CABA has over 400 member companies and seeks to advance technology and integrated systems in homes and buildings, creating opportunities for member business activities and serving as a preferred global source of information, knowledge, and networking for key stakeholders.

 CABA has developed a web-based Intelligent Building Ranking Tool designed to complement ENERGY STAR guidelines to evaluate the effective integration of building systems for existing buildings and to serve as a design guide for new building projects.
 The tool evaluates building intelligence in communication systems, building automation, security and control systems, facility management applications, and building structure.
 The integration of building operation and management systems is one of the most effective energy management strategies available to organizations.